Rockville Hills - Feb. '26

 return to index

 On Saturday, Feb.
 14, Jean joined me for an exploratory walk, my friend Andrew in Oakland being unable to attend.
-At 10 am we found no parking available at the main lot, but just up the road a bit was a space.

 Once back at the starting point (carpark), we took a lower level path heading north, the Quarry trail, and the Unknown Trail, along the northern park boundary, eventually curving around to the west side of the park & heading south.
-It was a great loop walk,, mostly single track, on hillsides resplendent with 'Easter Basket' grass.
+It was a great loop walk, mostly single track, on hillsides resplendent with 'Easter Basket' grass.
 (I didn't find any colored eggs.)

-A second technical challenge, at our furthest west point, was the climb up the short but steep Cascade Trail, with boulders of all sizes & often huge steps, on a grade of at least 20% in a few places.
+A second technical challenge, at our furthest west point, was a climb up the short but steep Cascade Trail, with boulders of all sizes & often huge steps, on a grade of at least 20% in a few places.
 We took our time and in 15 minutes gained at least 200 ft. of vertical.

-Btw, the alternate to the Cascade trail is a series of three very steep switchbacks on the Unknown Trail (which we all took on the next visit).
+Btw, the alternate to the Cascade trail is a series of three very steep switchbacks on the Unknown Trail, which we all took on the next visit.

 The second visit to Rockville Hills was on Weds., Feb 25.
 Because of uncertain weather, only four of us ventured out: Kathy, Frank, Jean, & me, and it was worth it.
-Turns out what had been a pretty weak storm system left the area hours ago, leaving behind only a few puddles.
-The air seemed very fresh & we encountered light winds.

 On AllTrails this is the Rockville Regional Park Loop Trail, 5+ miles long with 600 ft. of gain and we all enjoyed seeing some new parts of the park.
 We found a picnic table for lunch on the Twisted Tree trail that was familiar from previous visits.